jolle11/wasp/web/docs/project/env-vars.md

 ### Server Env Vars

-To provide env vars to your server code in production you will need to have them defined and available on the server where your server code is running.
+You can provide env vars to your server code in production by defining them and making them available on the server where your server code is running.

 Setting this up will highly depend on where you are deploying your Wasp project, but in general it comes down to defining the env vars via mechanisms that your hosting provider provides.